 One of the confusing aspects for consumers, is that companies often label their diluted CBD oil products by total milligrams; for instance a one-ounce bottle may be labeled as 700 milligrams, but that is for the entire bottle, not a single dose.
 There are 28,349.5 milligrams in an ounce, so you can see that 700 milligrams of CBD is a tiny amount of the whole.

 After hemp oil has been extracted or pressed from the stalks, leaves, and flowers, the biomass of the plant is left, still containing smaller amounts of CBD plus other benefits not extracted with the oil.
 Two of these compelling components in addition to CBD in the biomass are the terpenes and the bioflavonoids.
 There are over 200 terpenes that synergistically interact with cannabinoids in the plant.
-Among these is beta-caryophyllene, which can target CB2 receptors to help soothe the body’s inflammatory response and promote an analgesic effect.
+Among these is beta-caryophyllene, which can target CB2 receptors to help soothe the body’s inflammatory response and promote an effect that eases discomfort.

 Unique to hemp is a subclass of flavonoids called cannaflavines.
 One particular cannaflavine known as cannaflavin-A is an inhibitor of the pro-inflammatory prostaglandin known as PGE-2.

 Hemp biomass naturally contains fiber, protein, fat, carbohydrates, vitamin E (alpha and gamma tocopherols) plus calcium, magnesium, phosphorus, copper, zinc, and manganese.

 An additional benefit of the hemp biomass is that we know precisely the amount of CBD in milligrams per serving.

 BioStar’s Trinity is a wellness formula for dogs that provides: